 In some cases, the message was simply shared or re-posted without any reference to any author, but in other instances it was attributed to “Steve Harvey.”
 This attribution prompted inquiries from readers about whether the person behind the viral analogy was in fact the well-known and widely-respected host of “Family Feud” and the syndicated talk show “Steve.”
 At least one blog post explicitly claimed the post had been written by Steve Harvey, the public figure.

-It’s not clear who was the creator of the “raccoons” analogy, which initially appeared on Facebook in November 2018 at the latest.
+It’s not clear who was the creator of the “raccoons” analogy, which has been making the social media rounds since at least 2016.
 However, it was shared more than 120,000 times after it was posted on 11 January by Steve Harvey, a Facebook user who appears to live in Tennessee:

 Steve Harvey, the popular broadcaster, did not write the message and had not posted it online as of 4 March 2019.